verrazzano/docs/content/en/docs/applications/kubernetes/gateway_virtual_service.md

 </div>
 {{< /clipboard >}}

-### Istio Virtual Service
+### Istio virtual service

-A Virtual Service helps in connecting the gateway to the Kubernetes service.
+A virtual service helps in connecting the gateway to the Kubernetes service.
 It is a set of rules for routing traffic based on the match criteria for a specific protocol.
-If the traffic matches the criteria, then it will be sent to a name destination service.
+If the traffic matches the criteria, then it will be sent to a named destination service.

-The following is an example to register the Hello Helidon Greet application in the Istio service registry.
+The following is an example of registering the Hello Helidon Greet application in the Istio service registry.
 Replace _domain name_ with the Kubernetes cluster domain used in Verrazzano.
 This ensures that you have a fully-qualified domain name for host entries in the resources.

 {{< clipboard >}}